-Readings will be provided in the weekly learning module folders (and e-Reserve) in the course blackboard site.
+Readings will be provided in the weekly learning module folders or reading materials link in the course blackboard site.
 Readings will include book chapters, scholarly articles, news articles, and videos.

 Course Performance Evaluation

 Students are expected to submit all assignments on time in the manner outlined by the instructor.